Non-thermal neutrino-like hot dark matter in light of the $S_8$ tension: Introduction

-At the heart of this study is the longstanding tension affecting the determination of the amplitude of the matter fluctuations, typically parameterized as $S_8\equiv\sigma_8(\Omega_m/0.3)^{0.5}$, where $\sigma_8$ is the root mean square of matter fluctuations on a 8 $h^{-1}$Mpc scale, and $\Omega_m$ is the total matter abundance.
+At the heart of this study is the longstanding tension affecting the determination of the amplitude of matter fluctuations, typically parameterized as $S_8\equiv\sigma_8(\Omega_m/0.3)^{0.5}$, where $\sigma_8$ is the root mean square of matter fluctuations on an 8 $h^{-1}$Mpc scale, and $\Omega_m$ is the total matter abundance.
 The latest prediction from Planck CMB data within the $\Lambda$CDM framework is $S_8=0.832 \pm0.013$ \cite{Cosmo_collaboration2018planck}.
 Originally, observations of galaxies through weak lensing by the CFHTLenS collaboration have indicated that the $\Lambda$CDM model predicts a $S_8$ value that is larger than the direct measurement at the $2\sigma$ level \cite{Heymans:2013fya,MacCrann:2014wfa}.
 This tension has since then been further established within the KiDS/Viking data \cite{Hildebrandt:2018yau,Joudaki:2019pmv}, but is milder within the DES data \cite{Abbott:2017wau}.
-However, a re-analysis of the DES data, combined with KiDS/Viking, lead to a determination of $S_8$ that is discrepant with Planck at the $3\sigma$ level, $S_8=0.755_{-0.021}^{+0.019}$ \cite{Joudaki:2019pmv}.
+However, a re-analysis of the DES data, combined with KiDS/Viking, led to a determination of $S_8$ that is discrepant with Planck at the $3\sigma$ level, $S_8=0.755_{-0.021}^{+0.019}$ \cite{Joudaki:2019pmv}.
 Recently, the combination of KiDS/Viking and SDSS data has established $S_8=0.766^{+0.02}_{-0.014}$ \cite{Heymans:2020gsg}.
 Moreover, it is now understood that the tension is driven by a lower matter clustering amplitude $\sigma_8$.
+This is mainly due to the fact that $\Omega_M$is strongly constrained –even in extension from $\Lambda$CDM– from the observations of uncalibrated luminosity distance to supernovae and baryonic acoustic oscillations.
 This is particularly interesting for model building: resolving the $S_8$ tension requires to decrease the amplitude of matter fluctuations on scales $k\sim 0.1-1 ~h$/Mpc, which can be easily achieved in a variety of models often related to new DM properties \cite{Kumar:2016zpg,Murgia:2016ccp,Archidiacono:2019wdp,DiValentino:2020vvd,Becker:2020hzj,Enqvist:2015ara,Poulin:2016nat,vattis_late_2019,Haridasu:2020xaa,Clark:2020miy,Pandey:2019plg,Abellan:2020pmw,Abellan:2021bpx}, or new neutrino properties \cite{Poulin:2018zxs,Kreisch:2019yzn}.